Welcome to today's edition of the Rush 24-7 podcast.

 Now, she was getting booed there.

-Uh don't agree that that's the best interest of our troops or our country.
+Don't agree that that's the best interest of our troops or our country.

-The first one he's comparing Iraq to Vietnam.
+The first one, he's comparing Iraq to Vietnam.

 They are converging.

-The two most failed foreign policy choices in the annals of American foreign policy.
+They are first and foremost together the two most failed foreign policy choices in the annals of American foreign policy.

 Yeah, right.

-And uh you hope that's the case.
+And you hope that's the case.

 This is the thing.